SANJAY-N0/sheet-shot/README.md

 ## 📬 Support

 If authentication fails, open Chrome DevTools on the popup (`right-click popup → Inspect`) and check the **Console** tab for error messages.
+Most errors will clearly state whether the issue is a missing Client ID, an invalid token, or a scope/permissions problem on the Google Cloud side.